PercussiveRepair/nyum/_recipes/general_tso_s_chicken.md

 * `1 tsp` crushed red chilli
 * `2` spring onion, rough chopped to garnish

-> Heat up a wok or frying pan with a tablespoon of oil.
+> Heat up a wok or frying pan with a tbsp of oil.
 Once hot, add the garlic, ginger and dried chilies.
 Stir-fry until fragrant.
 >
 > Pour in the sauce mixture, stir a few times until it boils and thickens.
 >